Nilongg/Pynancer/README.md

 Using releases
 - Coming soon...

 # How to use? 🤔
 - CHECK DISCLAIMER BEFORE USING IN REALTIME!!!
 - Create an env file inside the root directory
-- Add fields: (Testnet if you wanna test it first)
+- Add fields: (Testnet values if you wanna test it first)
     - BINANCE_API_SECRET
     - BINANCE_API_KEY
 - Run the bot by using python3 main.py (in the root)